devifff/dcha0516_IDEA9103_assignment/README.md

 # IDEA9103_Major_Assignment_dcha0516
 This repo is for my final assignment of IDEA9103

+# EDIT ON HOW TO INTERACT
+1. install p5.vscode extension by the same name in vscode
+2. download the full zip file from this git repo
+3. go live via the html page
+4. you will see a neon green button on top left hand, click on it and the magic begins. you can also click on it anytime to pause
+5. see the colours artwork change as the song progresses and relax.

 # COMMIT 1

 The first commit modifies the group code to make the circles in the figure move around when the song "RUDE-Eternal Youth" plays which is a Free to use, Royalty free music which has a *Creative Commons License* and allows to be used for a Non Commercial use